Wolframm74/armadillo_armanpy/README.md

 	python install.py

 4. It is assumed that python has been installed on your system, if Step 3 failed, Step 3a is to install python.
+Start with the following dependencies [libpython2.7-dev, libpython3.4-dev, python-dev, python3-dev, libpython-dev, libpython3-dev].
+Also ensure that SWIG is installed and the Boost C++ libraries. i.e. 'swig' and 'libboostx.xx-dev'.
-5. Test armanpy by running
+5. If install.py runs to completion, test armanpy by then running cd armanpy-0.1.4/build/bin, python example.py, python armanpy_test_run.py
-	cd armanpy-0.1.4/build/bin,
-	python example.py,
-	python armanpy_test_run.py
+The tests should complete, showing some results, i.e. some matrices being printed out.
 6. Since no .gitignore file is provided, clear out junk with 'git clean -xdf'.
 If you encounter any errors, you may need to return to a previous step and self-resolve.
 Please share the fix if you find any thing that can be improved.

 Thank you for using and contributing to the software.
 Please report any bugs to 27311681+Wolframm74@users.noreply.github.com